Hengle/Folkvangr/Trailer Outline.md

 ## Trailer without Dialogue
 This trailer would focus on showing the perspective of one of the main characters.
 The technical scope would be reigned in, making this option the most practical to produce with the limited resources available.

-The story sequence takes place before the key catalyst event, so the story will not be drastically affected if slight changes are made to the existing script.
+The sequence takes place before the key catalyst event in the game timeline, so the story will not be drastically affected if slight changes are made to the existing script.
 This leaves a little more room for other contributors to add in their own creative input.

-### Notes
-The scenes should have very visceral action, no shaky cam or fast cuts.
-See Little Nightmares and the camera work in The Revenant.
-There should be a sense that the character is defeated mentally and physically, so it is more satisfying when they come back and triumph.

 https://github.com/jcongerkallas1/Brefhamer/blob/master/Documents/trailer_script.pdf

 ![storyboard](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/forest_scene_pencil_sketch.jpg)
 ## Trailer with Dialogue
 This trailer provides more characterization and context that sets up the full game story, but it requires more rigging, animation, modeling, and graphical detail.
-It would focus on the two protagonists and would require dialogue.
+It would focus on the two protagonists and would likely require interactions and dialogue.

-For technical reasons, it probably makes more sense to just integrate the dialogue within the game sequences, or as 2D cutscenes.
+For technical reasons, it probably makes more sense to just integrate the dialogue bits within the game sequences, or as 2D cutscenes.

 ![storyboard](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/forest_thumbs3.jpg)

 ### Title Sequence
 Slow animation of rune letters rorating one by one into recognizable alphabet letters.
+The logo is based on a Norse gripping beast motif.

 ![storyboard](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/storyboard_panel.jpg)
 ### Development Schedule